 About the author: Amy Boyes

-Amy is the Marketing Assistant at the NGIS Group.
+Amy is the Marketing and Events Officer at NGIS Australia.